Updated in 2016

 - WordPress is one of the world’s most-used and well-supported blog CMS platforms; it has an active support community and a development roadmap, with frequent upgrades that constantly improve functionality and security.
 Out of all the open source blog CMS platforms, it’s the one I recommend most.

 - A huge range of 3rd party plugins is available to expand the functionality of WordPress.
 The variety of plugins available is far greater than the variety of modules available for expanding Squarespace.
-Plugins include website analytics/ statistics through Google Analytics (just one example).
+Plugins are available for nearly anything you could want to do on a standard website.

 - The fact that it is open source (rather than commercial) is a barrier/turn-off to some clients.
 They want the assurances that come with a commercial organisation developing and taking responsibility for the product.
 They want to be able to hold someone accountable, and be able to contact someone whose job it is to respond, in case of any problem.

-- Although WordPress is a popular platform, it is reliant on the pool of open-source developers for all product improvements and bug-fixes, who do this free of charge, primarily in their free time.
+- Although WordPress is a popular platform, it is reliant on the pool of open-source developers for product improvements and bug-fixes, many of whom who do this primarily in their free time.
 Therefore, it can sometimes take a while for bugs to be fixed.

 So which is better?